 As faculty advisor for UT’s Advanced Vehicle Technology Competition (AVTC) program since the early 1990s, Irick helps students engage in real-world vehicle development.

-Most recently, he worked with the EcoCAR 3 team to disassemble and rebuild a 2016 Chevrolet Camaro as a hybrid that still has the familiar rear wheel drive of a sports car.
+In 2016, he worked with the EcoCAR 3 team to disassemble and rebuild a Chevrolet Camaro as a hybrid that still has the familiar rear wheel drive of a sports car.

 The interdisciplinary team participates in the US Department of Energy’s competitions for advanced vehicle technology.
 Engineering students design and build the technology.
 Business students develop the project management.
 And communications students develop the marketing strategies.